 3. Word clouds

-A word cloud is a visualization that shows all the words in text, packaged closely together, with the font size indicating the frequency with which words appear, with less interesting words (e.g., “the”) automatically excluded.
-A word cloud of answers to “What don’t you like about Tom Cruise?” is shown below.
-This is the most simplistic approach to analyzing text data but also the cheapest and fastest.
+A word cloud is a visualization that shows all the words in text packaged closely together.
+The font size indicates the frequency with which words appear, with less interesting words (e.g., “the”) automatically excluded.
+Below is a word cloud of answers to “What don’t you like about Tom Cruise?”
+This is the most simplistic approach to analyzing text data, but it is also the cheapest and fastest.

 Learn how to analyze open-ended survey responses in Displayr